 This takes into account the severity of the anemia and is the easiest formula to use.
 It is calculated as follows:

-Absolute reticulocytes (/uL) = reticulocyte % x RBC count (in million/uL)
+Absolute reticulocytes (/uL) = reticulocyte % x RBC count (in million/uL) x 1000 or

 The corrected reticulocyte percentage compensates for the degree of anemia, but it makes assumptions as to what the normal hematocrit of the patient is (45% for a dog and 35% for a cat).
 This is useful in practice, where a packed cell volume (PCV) can be readily obtained from an animal, in-house.
 However, it makes assumptions and can be erroneous in some situations, e.g. a 45% hematocrit is not normal for Greyhounds (and would actually be consistent with anemia).
 If a baseline or normal hematocrit or PCV is known from the sick animal (e.g. from prescreening or health screening blood work), then this is a useful formula to use.
 The CRP is calculated as follows: